ministryofjustice/django-govuk-template/README.rst

 To do
 -----

-- Improve SCSS building mechanism and add print CSS
-- It would be nice to require as few external tools as possible (e.g. docker/node/ruby) to make building simpler
 - Add browser-sync / watchdog components for easier local development using testserver
 - Add additional GOV.UK patterns
 - Improve ``ServiceSettings`` model
+- Perhaps improve SCSS building mechanism (e.g. command line fallback) and print styles
+- Perhaps improve app naming or documentation regarding ``govuk_template_base`` and ``govuk_template``
+- It would be nice to require as few external tools as possible (e.g. docker/node/ruby) to make building simpler

 Copyright
 ---------